theCollegeBoardOfc/hw00-webgl-intro/README.md

 2. Take a look at the resources linked in the section below.
 Definitely read about Javascript modules and Typescript.
 The other links provide documentation for classes used in the code.
 3. Add a `Cube` class that inherits from `Drawable` and at the very least implement a constructor and its `create` function.
 Then, add a `Cube` instance to the scene to be rendered.
 4. Read the documentation for dat.GUI below.
 Update the existing GUI in `main.ts` with a parameter to alter the color passed to `u_Color` in the Lambert shader.
-5. Write a custom shader that implements a 3d noise function.
-Your custom shader must use a trig function to modify vertex position or fragment color non-uniformly.
+5. Write a custom fragment shader that implements FBM, Worley Noise, or Perlin Noise based on 3D inputs (as opposed to the 2D inputs in the slides).
+This noise must be used to modify your fragment color.
 If your custom shader is particularly interesting, you'll earn some bonus points.
+6. Write a custom vertex shader that uses a trigonometric function (e.g. `sin`, `tan`) to non-uniformly modify your cube's vertex positions over time.
+This will necessitate instantiating an incrementing variable in your Typescript code that you pass to your shader every tick.
+Refer to the base code's methods of passing variables to shaders if you are unsure how to do so.
-6. Feel free to update any of the files when writing your code.
+7. Feel free to update any of the files when writing your code.
 The implementation of the `OpenGLRenderer` is currently very simple.

+## Making a Live Demo
+  1. Open the Settings tab of your repository in Github.

+  2. Scroll down to the Pages tab of the Settings (in the table on the left) and choose which branch to make the source for the deployed project.
+Usually this is just your `master` branch.

+  3. Execute the command 'npm run build' in the command line on your local machine.

+  4. Make sure to 'git add -f node_modules' otherwise your project will be missing vital files.
+By default they are ignored by our `.gitignore` since it's wasteful to push them unless it's your final build.

+  5. Commit and push your changes.

+  This publishes your project.
+It should now be visible at http://username.github.io/repo-name

+To check if everything is on the right track:

+1. Make sure the master branch of your forked repo has a folder called `dist` with `bundle.js` and `bundle.js.map`

+2. In the settings tab of the repo, under Pages, make sure it says your site is published at some url.

 ## Submission
 1. Create a pull request to this repository with your completed code.
-2. Update README.md to contain a solid description of your project with a screenshot of some visuals
+2. Update README.md to contain a solid description of your project with a screenshot of some visuals, and a link to your live demo.
-3. Submit the link to your pull request on Canvas.
+3. Submit the link to your pull request on Canvas, and add a comment to your submission with a hyperlink to your live demo.

 ## Resources
 - Javascript modules https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import